Shaquira Langley and Her Role as a Pre-K Teacher

-First observe a Pre-K classroom to see what it is from beginning to end, and then figure out your personal qualities.
+First, observe a Pre-K classroom to see what it is from beginning to end, and then figure out your personal qualities.
 Do you have the energy to keep up with the kids?
 It can be very consuming.
 You can get burnt out easily.
-Most importantly, question if you have the passion for early childhood.
+Most importantly, question if you have a passion for early childhood.
 It’s a lot more than people think, so evaluate if you have the characteristics to teach early childhood successfully.

 What are your teaching goals for the new year?

 We made a goal to get our students to meet their individual goals.
 It’s important to make sure all our students are moving at their own pace, but being pushed to ensure they are continuing to grow.
 We want our students to hit some of those kindergarten goals before they get there.

 What advice do you have for new teachers entering the profession?